sabuto/hassio-repo/telegraf/README.md

 ~~For some reason at the moment i have figured out how to communicate with the docker.sock therefore i cannot get the process' for docker contaisners.
 I will look into this and fix it when i can, if you have any idea please submit a PR~~

+# TO-DO

+~~Add dev branch~~

+Add images to installation steps

+Add PR Template

+Add Issue Template

+Configure more options to edit for the inputs

+Configure different outputs (so it doesn't have to be influxDB dependant, would appreciate it if people could reccomend ones they would find useful.)